nirgluzman/React-TypeScript-Advanced-Components/README.txt

 npm install

-TypeScript - tsconfig.json
+*) TypeScript - tsconfig.json
 (*) Strict Mode, https://dev.to/jsdev/strict-mode-typescript-j8p

-ComponentPropsWithoutRef - for props spreading. grab all the native attributes of an HTML element as the props type of your component. https://stackoverflow.com/questions/73049726/what-is-react-componentpropswithoutref-for-react-typescript https://mortenbarklund.com/blog/react-typescript-props-spread/
+*) ComponentPropsWithoutRef - for props spreading.
+grab all the native attributes of an HTML element as the props type of your component. https://stackoverflow.com/questions/73049726/what-is-react-componentpropswithoutref-for-react-typescript https://mortenbarklund.com/blog/react-typescript-props-spread/

+*) Type Predicate
+Type assertion that checks if an object has a specific property or set of properties.
+This allows TypeScript to narrow (or refine) the type of an object based on the result of the function.